Misterblue/misterblue.github.io/programming/notes/Javascript-and-Flatbuffers.md

 Inspecting the library and the generated code
 (I love open source),
-I realized something that is not very well explained in the documentation.
-That realization was that the record that will eventually be sent is being built while the structs and  tables are being constructed.
+I realized something that is not very well explained in the documentation -- the record that will eventually be sent is being built while the structs and  tables are being constructed (with the 'start', 'add', and 'end' methods).
 The fact that all the tables have an object-oriented type of design mislead me into thinking that the building of each table is independent.
 So, my first solution created a new `flatbuffers.Buffer()` for each table